 Identify and supports national and local health priorities and initiatives, including health screening programs, targeted at reducing health inequities consistent with the role of the pharmacist Deliver culturally responsive health promotion activities Promotion and support of improved self-sufficiency and well-being in patients and the community as a whole |

 The CAOP® exam uses a scaled scoring system to ensure fairness and consistency across multiple versions of exam forms.
 The passing score is determined through evidence-based psychometric standard-setting processes involving subject matter experts.
-This passing score reflects the minimum standard that must be met to apply for general registration as an Australian pharmacist.
+This passing score reflects the minimum standard that must be met to successfully pass the CAOP® exam and meet one of the eligibility criteria to apply for limited registration for supervised practice in Australia.

-Success is determined by the level of ability or performance compared to this standard, not by comparing performance to other candidates or by an arbitrary score.
+Success is determined by the level of ability or performance compared to this standard, not by comparing performance to other candidates or using a random score.
 Passing the CAOP® exam depends on your overall performance across the entire exam.
 You must meet the passing standard set for your randomly allocated exam form to pass the CAOP® exam.

-We collaborate with psychometricians to undertake robust analyses of scoring and exam standards to maintain the reliability and validity of CAOP® exam results.
-Of the 70 questions in the CAOP® exam 90% are ‘scored’ questions, which count towards your result.
-The remaining 10% of questions are ‘unscored’ questions.
+We collaborate with psychometricians to undertake robust analysis of scoring and exam standards to maintain the reliability and validity of CAOP® exam results.
+Of the 70 questions in the CAOP® exam, 90% are ‘scored’ questions that count towards your result, while 10% are ‘unscored’ questions.
 This means they are included in the exam for calibration and testing, but do not count towards your result.

-Unscored questions may relate to any content area of the exam, but they will not count towards the target percentage of questions for any of the content areas.
-Unscored questions are evenly distributed across all six content areas.
+Unscored questions will cover any content area of the exam, but they will not count towards the target percentage of questions for any content area.
+Unscored questions are evenly distributed across all five content areas.
 You will not be made aware which of your questions are scored, and which are unscored.

 This video explains how we use psychometric and evidence-based techniques to develop reliable, valid and fair exams for all APC candidates.
 Understanding our exam design may help you in your preparation.